- a leather bag (bigger than for the binioù),

-- the drone (bourdon in French) made of a single pipe (sometimes two), which produces a single note (either the chanter key or the fifth),
+- the drone (bourdon in French) made of a single pipe (sometimes two), which produces a single note (either in the chanter key or at the fifth),

 - the blowpipe to inflate the bag.

-Boxwood or Mozambican wood are used and those woods can still be decorated with zoomorphic figures (fantasy animals).
+Boxwood or Mozambican woods are used and those woods can still be decorated with zoomorphic figures (fantasy animals).

 The Veuze has been recreated without audio recordings; choices had to be made :